 "What's with you?"
 She asks dialing down her enthusiasm and falling into step next to him.

 "No, at least I don't think so.
 Whatever, I still passed the semester," he replies trying to convince himself that he won't be repeating the class again.

-"I hope not.
-No offence, but I'm not going to tutor you again.
-I'd rather get shot that talk about stock market failures again."
+"Let's hope you did.
+No offense, but I'm not tutoring you again.
+I'd rather get shot than talk about stock market failures for another three weeks."
 Terry gives her a forced smile as he opens the café door for her.
 "You sure you're just tired?"
 She asks sounding a bit concerned once they stand in line.

 "Late night, that's all," he reassures without looking at her.
 After ordering the largest, blackest coffee they have, Terry finds a table by the window and invites Max to join him.